Your mission, if you choose to accept, is to consider your next baby steps to better nutrition.

 - Sprout legumes :: This is definitely the next step to using dry beans in your cooking.
 It takes more pre-planning, but it’s incredibly simple and even less expensive than just using dry beans.
 Try this sprouted lentil salad as one way to use your new sprouts.
 (Most of the time you just cook as usual and use in soups, chili (Recipe available in The Everything Beans Book), whatever.)

 - Avoid BPA :: BPA is a probable carcinogenic hormone disruptor found in some plastics.
 It’s wise to avoid them whenever possible.
 Here’s a little trick to remember which plastic numbers are no-nos.
 Better yet, start switching your stash over to glass.
-(Christmas is the perfect time – did you see the 2012 KS Wish List yet?
+(Christmas is the perfect time – did you see the kitchen Christmas gifts wish list yet?
 Glass dishes always make the cut.)

 - Use unrefined salt :: Table salt has two minerals; real sea salt has over 60, and it doesn’t take any chemicals to make it white or fillers to make it pour.
 (Sometimes table salt even adds sugar, but usually some version of corn.)
 Table salt causes disease; real salt protects against it.

 Somewhere in the midst of all these changes, start to consider the mantra: